 So what is so cool about Venice?
 Well, I don’t want to use grandiloquent phrases describing it, but simply walking down the winding streets and getting lost, meeting the dead ends was so cozy and cool.

 Doors are decorated in European style.
 And windows are decorated in the special Italian style ;)

 Very narrow streets

 This by the way is everywhere.
 It amazes how people manage the setting up the clotheslines: the whole floors pal up.

-Here is the faculty of phycisal, mathematical and natural sciences.
+Here is the faculty of physical, mathematical and natural sciences.
 The University of Venice.
 The sign below “L’università non è una banca!” means “The university is not a bank!”*

-*My friend told me that it is the sign of the students’ protest: the thing is the government takes away the public funding from the universities so they are supposed to earn money by themselves (like banks).
+*My friend told me that it is a sign of the students’ protest: the thing is the government takes away public funding from universities so they are supposed to earn money by themselves (like banks).